-Are you seeking information about LGBTQ issues on campus?
+Are you seeking information about LGBTQIA+ life on campus?
 You've come to the right place!

 Lafayette College recognizes that individuals may use first names other than legal first names to identify themselves.
 Lafayette College will strive to use an individual’s preferred first name where possible, but the legal first name will continue to be used in business and other processes that require the use of a legal name.
 If you are interested in being addressed by Lafayette by a name different than your legally recognized name, please continue to the Preferred First Name Policy.

 From a policy perspective, Lafayette College is proud to include not only sexual orientation but also gender identity and expression in its non-discrimination policy.
 In addition, since 1998, Lafayette has provided domestic partner benefits for all of its eligible employees.

 QPOC was established to provide a safe and supportive environment within the larger Lafayette community to focus on the distinct needs of the lesbian, gay, bisexual, transgender, asexual, and queer communities of color on campus along with their active and affirming allies.
 A weekly discussion and support group providing students of color with a space to explore their identities and the intersections between race, ethnicity, sexual orientation, and gender identity.